JustHumanz/justhumanz.github.io/_posts/create-a-sniffer-to-detect-kominfo-blocker/2022-08-13-create-a-sniffer-to-detect-kominfo-blocker-v2.md

              xx   x xxxxxx
               xxxx
 ```

-2. Then the sniffer will check very segments
+#### Then the sniffer will check very segments
-    4. `is this segments contain rst flag?` if the segments contain rst flag the script will extract segments information like ip address,port,etc and tell pc to rerouting the ip into secondary network
+4.`is this segments contain rst flag?` if the segments contain rst flag the script will extract segments information like ip address,port,etc and tell pc to rerouting the ip into secondary network

 ```
          Internet